 CubeAPM: CubeAPM is a true full-stack observability solution, covering all four MELT pillars plus extras like RUM (Real User Monitoring), synthetic monitoring and error tracking.
 Teams using CubeAPM can trace a slow transaction (trace), see the logs associated with it, monitor relevant metrics (e.g., latency, error rate) and map events (like deployment or scaling changes) all in one place—with smart sampling to preserve high-fidelity data while keeping costs down.

-Coralogix: Coralogix also presents itself as a “cross-stack observability platform” that combines logs, metrics, traces, security and AI observability.
+Coralogix: Coralogix also presents itself as a “full-stack observability platform” that combines logs, metrics, traces, security and AI observability.
 Their platform overview confirms support for APM & Tracing, Log analytics, Infrastructure & metrics and even Real User Monitoring.
 The docs show OpenTelemetry support for traces, logs and metrics.

 Setup and Deployment